Income Tax Calculator

 Standard vs. Itemized Deductions

 The calculator automatically determines whether the standard or itemized deduction (based on inputs) will result in the largest tax savings and uses the larger of the two values in the estimated calculation of tax due or owed.

-It is important to make the distinction between nonrefundable and refundable tax credits.
-Nonrefundable credits can reduce total tax liability to $0, but not beyond $0.
-Any unused nonrefundable tax credits will expire and cannot be carried over to the next year.
-On the other hand, refundable tax credit amounts give taxpayers entitlement to the full amount, whether their tax liability drops all the way down to below $0 or not.
+It is important to make the distinction between non-refundable and refundable tax credits.
+Non-refundable credits can reduce the total tax liability to $0, but not beyond $0.
+Any unused non-refundable tax credits will expire and cannot be carried over to the next year.
+On the other hand, refundable tax credit amounts give taxpayers entitlement to the full amount, whether their tax liability drops below $0 or not.
 If below $0, the difference will be given as a tax refund.
-Refundable tax credits are less common than nonrefundable ones.
+Refundable tax credits are less common than non-refundable tax credits.

 Due to the complexity of income tax calculations, our Income Tax Calculator only includes input fields for certain tax credits for the sake of simplicity.
 However, it is possible to enter these manually in the "Other" field.
 Just be sure to arrive at correct figures for each tax credit using IRS rules.
 Also, the following descriptions are basic summaries.
 Please consult the official IRS website for more detailed information regarding precise calculations of tax credits.

 Examples of some common tax credits are separated into the four categories below.